onlinesid/silex-base/README.md

-# silex-common
+# silex-base

-Common classes, tools, libraries that I use on pretty much all my Silex projects
+Base for project using Silex Framework